Health and Safety

-Health and Safety Management System - A system used to control, document, plan and measure the performance of a health and safety program that is defined in Section 12 of the Occupational Health and Safety Regulations
+HSMS - Health and Safety Management System.
+The University's system used to control, document, plan and measure the performance of a health and safety program aimed at continuous improvement, in accordance with section 12 of the Province's Occupational Health and Safety Regulations.

-Member of the University Community - Any person who teaches, studies, conducts research, or other Worker at the University or any other person while they are acting on behalf of or at the request of or visiting the University.
+Member of the University Community - Any person who teaches, studies, conducts research; Workers at the University; any other person while they are acting on behalf of or at the request of the University; and visitors to the University.

-Supervisor A person authorized or designated by Memorial University to exercise direction and control over workers.
+Supervisor - As per the provincial Occupational Health and Safety Act, a person authorized or designated by the University to exercise direction and control over Workers.

-Worker Any person engaged in an occupation with either the University or Contractor.
+Worker - As per the provincial Occupational Health and Safety Act, a person engaged in an occupation with either the University or a Contractor.

-Workplace - a place where a Worker or self-employed person is engaged in an occupation and includes a vehicle or mobile equipment used by a worker in an occupation.
+Workplace - As per the provincial Occupational Health and Safety Act, a place where a Worker or self-employed person is engaged in an occupation and includes a vehicle or mobile equipment used by a worker in an occupation.

-All Members of the University Community have an individual responsibility to integrate health and safety practices into their daily activities.
-Members of the University Community are also required to take reasonable care to protect their own health and safety and that of other persons at or near the workplace.
+4. Members of the University Community will participate in education and training pertaining to health and safety, integrate health and safety practices into their daily activities and fulfill the applicable requirements of the HSMS.
+Members of the University Community are also required to take reasonable care to protect their own health and safety and that of other persons at or near the Workplace.